Patrick Keeler: Recording career

 Keeler also played two shows with fellow garage rockers The Dirtbombs in 2004.
 At one point, Keeler could have been a candidate as the drummer of Wolfmother, but the band's record company asked guitarist/vocalist Andrew Stockdale to hold auditions.

 As of March 2015, Keeler is touring with the Afghan Whigs.

+In 2025, Keeler toured with Jack White.

 Musical equipment

 Keeler plays Ludwig drums and uses DW stands and Tama Speed Cobra pedals.
 He also recently switched to using Zildjian A and K Dark and Light cymbals, having previously used Paiste Giant Beat cymbals.